-□ Remember to sign and date this section once the application is complete and ready to submit to OLAP.
+□ Remember to sign and date this section once the application is complete and ready to submit.

 - Make sure that the correct address(s) for the USCIS District Office for the principal and all extension locations are included.
-Check the USCIS website to be sure the address is correct: https://www.uscis.gov/scams-fraud-and-misconduct/avoid-scams/become-an-authorized-provider. - If submitting the application electronically to the USCIS District Director, indicate the email address along with the physical address.
+Check the USCIS website to be sure the address is correct. - If submitting the application electronically to the USCIS District Director, indicate the email address along with the physical address.